Introduction to Iconography (Spring)

 - If multiple people in one household are registered to take the class, they should be prepared to purchase supplies and materials sufficient for each registered student.
 Note that each person should have his or her own computer so the teacher can watch and give feedback as the student works.

-- Second Webcam (usually $8-$20): In addition to the Supply Kit purchased from the instructor, students must purchase a second webcam to point at their workspace so the instructor can observe them as they work.
+- Second Webcam and Flexible Arm: Students must purchase a second webcam to point at their workspace so the instructor can observe them as they work.
 The webcam built into the computer functions as the first webcam.
+Here are options for the recommended webcam and the arm:

 *Required materials are not included in the purchase of the course.